tux314159/evkoverlay/README.md

 think of any way around that for now.

 ## Building
-This tool is writing in Haskell and is built using [stack](https://docs.haskellstack.org/en/stable/), just run `stack install` to build and install the executable.
+This tool is written in Haskell and is built using [stack](https://docs.haskellstack.org/en/stable/), just run `stack install` to build and install the executable.